Capitalize usually means only the first letter of a word rather than the whole word.

 Please note that the individual accordion titles in this blog do not follow the rules for artistic titles.
-(Do what I say, not what the blog does.
-I set it up wrong at the beginning, and every post would have to be changed.
-I don’t have that much time.)
+I set the blog up wrong at the beginning, and every post would have to be changed.
+I don’t have that much time.

 - This is a sentence.

 - I like cookies, ice cream, chocolate, and lasagna.

 - Bethany looked at her watch and said, “This is important.
 I should leave now.”

 - These are times to remember F.D.R.’s words: “The only thing we have to fear is fear itself.”

 Word in the title which should not be capitalized: “in.”

 - Where should I go now?

 - Betty and I will meet at the theater.

 Words in the title which should not be capitalized: “to,” “a,” “or,” “or,” “or,” “or.”